kimoppalfens/kimoppalfens.github.io/_posts/2023-02-08-2023-The year of WDAC - Month 01 January.md

 # The nitty gritty details #
 ## The campaigns ##
 ### Threat Insights: OAuth consent phishing trust abuse ###
+This campaing focuses on credential phishing.
+A technique that can't be stopped by application control technologies.
+As a result we score it with -1, not applicable.
 ![alt]({{ site.url }}{{ site.baseurl }}/images/Wdac-Jan2023-OauthConsentPhishingTrustAbuse.png)
 ### SystemBC tool used in human-operated ransomware intrusions
+Fully blocked by any application control implementation that we analyse.
+The SystemBC tool kicks off by launching a .exe.
 ![alt]({{ site.url }}{{ site.baseurl }}/images/Wdac-Jan2023-SystemBC tool.png)
 ### DEV-1039 mass SQL server exploitation continues to deliver Mallox ransomware
+Fully blocked by any application control implementation that we analyse.
+The campaing is kicked off by a PowerShell command that launches a .exe.
 ![alt]({{ site.url }}{{ site.baseurl }}/images/Wdac-Jan2023-mass SQL server exploitation.png)
 ### CVE-2022-47966: Zoho ManageEngine unauthenticated SAML XML RCE vulnerability
+This campaing's analyst report and the vendor's report do not contain enough details to assess application control's effectiveness.
 ![alt]({{ site.url }}{{ site.baseurl }}/images/Wdac-Jan2023-ZohoManageEngineUnauthenticatedSaml.png)
 ### Emerging threat group DEV-0671 deploys Cuba ransomware
+This one is definitely debatable.
+WDAC blocks this campaign.
+Applocker might or might not.
+The initial steps would be blocked, but the threat actors clearly know how to circumvent applocker implementations.
 ![alt]({{ site.url }}{{ site.baseurl }}/images/Wdac-Jan2023-CubaRansomware.png)
 ### DEV-0300 ransomware activity
+This campaign's analyst report does not contain enough details to assess application control's effectiveness.
 ![alt]({{ site.url }}{{ site.baseurl }}/images/Wdac-Jan2023-Dev-0300.png)